The Yoga of Now: The Art of Being Present with Your Practice

 Let go of the future.
 Let go of the past.
 Commit totally to your yoga practice in this and every moment.
 It will never be better than it is right now.

-Also from Charlotte Bell – Cool Down: Seven Steps for a Deeply Restorative Twist.
+Also from Charlotte Bell – Cool Down: Seven Steps For A Deeply Restorative Twist.

 This article originally appeared on Hugger Mugger Yoga Products’ blog.
 Reprinted with permission.

-Charlotte Bell.2Charlotte Bell began practicing yoga in 1982 and began teaching in 1986.
+Charlotte Bell began practicing yoga in 1982 and began teaching in 1986.
 She was certified by B.K.S.
 Iyengar in 1989 following a trip to Pune.
 In 1986, she began practicing Insight Meditation with her mentors Pujari and Abhilasha Keays.
 Her asana classes blend mindfulness with physical movement.
 Charlotte writes a column for Catalyst Magazine and serves as editor for Yoga U Online.
-She is the author of two books: Mindful Yoga, Mindful Life and Yoga for Meditators, both published by Rodmell Press.
-She also edits Hugger Mugger Yoga Products¹ blog and is a founding board member for GreenTREE Yoga, a non-profit that brings yoga to underserved populations.
+She is the author of two books: Mindful Yoga, Mindful Life, and Yoga for Meditators, both published by Rodmell Press.
+She also edits Hugger Mugger Yoga Products’ blog and is a founding board member for GreenTREE Yoga, a non-profit that brings yoga to underserved populations.
 A lifelong musician, she plays oboe and English horn in the Salt Lake Symphony and the folk sextet Red Rock Rondo whose 2010 PBS music special won two Emmys.

 Recent articles